nicksagona/bdeploy/README.md

 USAGE
 -----
+bdeploy id currently for use on Linux or Unix environments only.
+It supports MySQL, PostgreSQL and, of course, SQLite databases.
 Just download the main bash script and the example .bdconf file.
 Place the .bdconf file in the main, top-level folder of your website or application.
 Edit the .bdconf file with the correct configuration and credentials necessary.

-From there, you simply need to set up the main folder
+From there, you simply need to set up the main folder by running:

 ./bdeploy -s

 add your files to the './current' directory and work on them there.
-When you are ready to deploy to the live server, simply run
+When you are ready to deploy to the live server, just run:

 ./bdeploy -d

 and it'll do the work for you.
-It'll keep the different versions of your website or your application so you can always rollback to the previous version if you need to:
+It'll keep the previous versions of your website or your application as you go along, so you can always rollback to the previous version if you need to by running:

 ./bdeploy -r